MattisLind/alfaskop_emu/Utils/SDLCBridge/README.md

 11:13:19 10.13.19 STC   98  IST061I  VARY FAILED- ID= T3278S11 UNKNOWN TO VTAM
 ```

-This due to the member SYS1.PARMLIB(SNAACT) is not correct.
+~~This due to the member SYS1.PARMLIB(SNAACT) is not correct.~~ This is due to SYS1.PARMLIB(STARTSTD) is not correct.
 It has to have a VARY command the activate the terminal, N07L21.
 ```
 ***********************************************************************                  1
 *                                                                     *                  1